Traveling Coeur

 The Valley of the Temples was created during the ancient Greek colonization of the region in the 6th and 5th centuries BCE.
 The Greeks, specifically settlers from Gela, Akragas (ancient Agrigento), and other nearby cities, established this monumental complex to honor their deities.

-The temples were not constructed in a valley but rather along a ridge, providing a stunning panoramic view of the surrounding landscape and the sea.
+The temples were not constructed in a valley but instead along a ridge, providing a stunning panoramic view of the surrounding landscape and the sea.
 The most famous among the temples is the Temple of Concordia, renowned for its remarkable state of preservation.

 #8 Spend a Day in Cefalù

-Cefalù, a wonderful, charming little beach town close to Palermo was my favorite city that we visited in Sicily.
+Cefalù, a wonderful, charming little beach town close to Palermo, was my favorite city that we visited in Sicily.
 We liked it so much we went twice!
 Cefalù has it all, from gorgeous sandy beaches, charming cobblestone streets, and a hilltop castle (La Rocca) that you can hike up to — Cefalù is guaranteed to make an amazing stop on your trip to western Sicily.

 We mainly chilled out and enjoyed the beach since we visited Cefalù at the end of our trip.
 By then, we were so tired of the heat and walking everywhere, we just wanted a few relaxing days on a beach.
 Besides, what to do in Sicily aside from enjoying a few low-effort beach days?
-Beach beds here cost anywhere from 30-40 euro for two people for the day.
+Beach beds here cost anywhere from 30-40 euro for two people for the day.h

 #9 Learn About the Trapani Salt Pans